 The Financial Innovation Lab is a community of practice energised by its mission to achieve digital financial inclusion for the elimination of poverty worldwide.
 An initiative of the UN Capital Development Fund (UNCDF), the Lab aims to increase the accessibility of digital financial services and products for low- and middle-income people in Africa, Asia, and the Pacific by sharing knowledge and providing resources to develop impactful solutions.

 18 fintech start-ups were selected to work with UNCDF to develop and refine innovative new solutions.
 They attended the UNCDF led Bootcamps to learn and apply the design thinking process, working with mentors and partners from Bank Negara and MDEC amongst other companies.
 Quicksand was brought in as facilitators for the first cohort, to conduct the bootcamp, and help the startups refine their offering to help serve the B40 population better.
-Documentation of the workshop can be found on UNCDF's website ↗.
+Read more about the bootcamp on UNCDF's website ↗.

 Home page of toolkit website

 Breaking down each section of the bootcamp into easy to follow tools and templates

 Tools are designed to be easy to understand and used without facilitation

 This micro-site was powered by a spreadsheet on Google Sheets, and was hence still collaborative and easy to update.
 The website created is easy to use and presents information in various blocks, as would be required by the bootcamp participants and workshop facilitators.
 The tools and facilitation slides can be downloaded as required, with additional reference links provided where needed.

 Each tool is designed to be used by both facilitators and end users